BackofenLab/IntaRNA/README.md

 and follow either [install from github](#instgithub) or [install from package](#instsource).

+*Note*, the source code comes without any waranties or what-so-ever (see licence information)!

 ### ... using pre-compiled binaries

 For some releases, we also provide precompiled binary packages for Microsoft Windows at the